WayScience/Benchmarking_NF1_data/CellProfiler_pipelines/README.md

     - "Measure within objects?" `Yes` or `No`

     The default is `No`.
-It is changed to `Yes` as we are extracting features from the objects.
+I changed to `Yes` as we are extracting features from the objects.

     - "Subsampling factor for granularity measurement": `Integer value`

     The default is set to `0.25`.
-I kept the default value and did not follow the Borad Institute because the documentation states:
+I kept the default value and did not follow the Broad Institute because the documentation states:

     >  Images are typically of higher resolution than is required for granularity measurements, so the default value is 0.25.
     For low-resolution images, increase the subsampling fraction; for high-resolution images, decrease the subsampling fraction.